-JC/SH/ss
+IC/ES/ss

+Program Administration

+Financial Condition

-Program Administration Financial Condition Audit Results
+Audit Results

-Introduction =
+Introduction

 The Department of Employee Trust Funds (ETF) administers employee benefit programs for participating state and local government employees.
 One of these benefit programs is the group life insurance program, which is administered under the provisions of s.
 40.70, Wis.
 Stats.
 This program offers group life insurance coverage for active employees and retired participants of the State and participating local governments.
-The group life insurance program consists of three programs, including one for current active employees, the Active Life Insurance program, and two for retired employees, the State Retiree Life Insurance program and Local Retiree Life Insurance program.
-The State of Wisconsin, including state agencies, such as the University of Wisconsin (UW) System, and state authorities, such as the UW Hospitals and Clinics Authority, as well as 721 local government employers participated in the group life insurance program as of December 31, 2019.
+The group life insurance program consists of three programs: the Active Life Insurance program for current active employees, and the State Retiree Life Insurance program and Local Retiree Life Insurance program for retired employees.
+The State of Wisconsin, including state agencies, such as the University of Wisconsin (UW) System, and state authorities, such as the UW Hospitals and Clinics Authority, as well as 724 local government employers participated in the group life insurance program as of December 31, 2021.

-The State Retiree Life Insurance program and the Local Retiree Life Insurance program provide postemployment life insurance coverage to eligible employees of participating employers.
+The State Retiree Life

+Insurance program and

+the Local Retiree Life

+Insurance program

+provide postemployment

+life insurance coverage to

+eligible employees of

+participating employers.

 The State Retiree Life Insurance program and the Local Retiree Life Insurance program provide postemployment life insurance coverage to all eligible employees of participating employers.
 Participation in the Active Life Insurance program is required for participation in the program as a retired participant.
 To fund the retiree programs, employers pay contribution amounts that are based upon the active employee premium amounts.
 After retirement, basic coverage is continued for eligible employees for life, with the benefit being reduced by a stated amount based upon the age of the retiree.